 Given that the players in the 14-15 division that first year are now over 50, it is not surprising that there are many players whose parents competed in Little People’s.
 Most notable of these families are the Akers sisters, Libby and Kelli, who both played during the early years.
 All four of Libby and her husband Tony Pancake’s children have played in Little People’s, as have the three children of Kelli and her husband Patrick Matthews.
 Mike Suhre, the first player to compete in 15 consecutive Little People’s events, brought his two boys, Drew and Ryan, to Little People’s in 2012, and returned in 2014 with his boys and daughter.
 Brad Zeitner, who competed in the first four Little People’s, brings his son Bennett to compete.

 In keeping with its mission of helping young people, three other programs are also under the tournament’s “Kids Helping Kids” umbrella.
 They include the Tri-State Junior Golf Tour, which runs eight to 10 one-day events in the Illinois-Iowa-Missouri area each summer for kids who need more experience in tournament play; the Little People’s Scholarship Programs, which offers scholarships to young players based on family need and a complete profile including civic activities, and the Maureen J. Garrity Scholarship for Women, and Little People’s Charitable Program, in which part of the proceeds from the tournament go to local and national charitable organizations involving young people.
 New in 2019 was the Maureen J. Garrity Scholarship for Women, established in honor of long-time volunteer Maureen Garrity to help support the education of young women playing in the Pepsi Little People’s.
-First-time winners were Abby Marting of Dubuque, IA, and Ali Schrock of Pontiac, IL.
-The Scholarship will again be available in 2020.
+Two young women received scholarships in 2019, and three in 2020.